 Not everyone will go through each of the stages listed above, but importantly, each of the stages needs to be fully completed before you can move onto the next one.

 This is significant because some people may need a few months to heal properly between each stage of their procedure.
-This makes it very difficult to establish how long your procedure will take, but your dentist will discuss it with you when you are reviewing your treatment plan.
+This makes it very difficult to establish how long your procedure will take, but you can discuss this during a free consultation at your local dental clinic when you are reviewing your treatment plan.

 Not Everyone Needs A Bone Graft